UK ECONOMY - DOING WHAT IS RIGHT IN

 disproportionally influential junior coalition partner, will

 inevitably result electoral defeat.
-Doing what is right for
+Doing what

 Britain just might produce a different outcome.